 Data is a critical tool in realizing the mission of the committee.
 Data can help drive where to focus quality improvement efforts by identifying areas of poor health outcomes, including systemic barriers and social determinants of health that impact individual and community health.

-The dashboards provide where Rhode Island ranks nationally on a comprehensive set of health-related outcome measures.
+The dashboards indicate where Rhode Island ranks nationally on a comprehensive set of health-related outcome measures.
 Performance will be tracked over time to allow the committee to measure progress in achieving its 10-year health improvement plan for Rhode Island.
 When available, a focus on disparities within a measure are provided, by stratifying measure performance by categories such as, race, age and gender.
 The healthcare measures are composed of six domains: health equity, clinical care, access and affordability, healthcare quality, health behaviors, and health outcomes.
 The dashboard also shows us how the state stacks up on important health equity factors like housing, food insecurity, or transportation.

 The overarching plan, Health in Rhode Island, issued in January 2020 by the Long Term Health Planning committee, seeks to “identify the most pressing needs and commit to state-level coordination and institutional decision-making that will address those needs over the long-term.
 In doing so, the group developed – and each member has endorsed – a vision, set of goals, guiding principles, priorities and associated strategies.”